vinuni-vishc/sarcnet/README.md

 # SarcNet: A novel AI-based framework to automatically analyze and score sarcomere organizations in fluorescently tagged hiPSC-CMs
+Huyen Le, Khiet Dang, Tien Lai, Nhung Nguyen, Mai Tran, and Hieu Pham*

-We propose SarcNet, a cell-features concatenated and linear layers-added ResNet-18 convolutional neural network (CNN) for automatically quantifying sarcomere structure organizations on single-cell images of hiPSC-CMs.
+SarcNet is a cell-features concatenated and linear layers-added ResNet-18 convolutional neural network (CNN) that can automatically quantifying sarcomere structure organizations on single-cell images of hiPSC-CMs.
 In particular, this model leverages predictions by concatenating the output from the ResNet-18 module and a representation vector of quantitative single-cell measurements of subcellular organization, followed by the addition of four linear layers to gain deeper linear representations.
 ![alt text](SarcNetModel.png)
 # Preparations
 ## Dataset